nalisidev/zabbix/src/go/plugins/docker/README.md

 # Docker plugin
 This plugin provides a native solution to monitor Docker containers and images by Zabbix.
-The plugin can monitor docker instances with Zabbix agent 2 using docker socket and querying docker API.
+The plugin can monitor docker instances with Netwatch agent 2 using docker socket and querying docker API.
 It can be used in conjunction with the official [Docker template](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/app/docker).
 You can extend it or create your own template to cater specific needs.